Table of Contents

 Are you a passionate tutor looking to assist students in reaching their academic goals?
 To secure a job, you’ll need to write a CV that proves you can create engaging, challenging lesson plans that help your students improve their marks.

-Your personal statement should quickly get the employer interested by creating a connection between your skills and their needs.
+Your CV personal profile should quickly attract the employer’s attention by creating a connection between your skills and their needs.

 Here’s a good example of a personal statement that effectively highlights the candidate’s best qualities as a tutor by giving an overview of their professional background: